When is the Marine Corps Marathon and 10K?

 How is MCM different from other marathons?

 The MCM is also known as “The People’s Marathon” as it is the largest marathon in the world that does not offer prize money to its top finishers.
 Instead, the event is a celebration of every finisher’s honor, courage and commitment to training for, and completing, the MCM.
-With more than 2,000 Marines and Sailors supporting the organization of the event, runners have come to expect excellence in execution of the event and tremendous on-course support, earning the MCM recognition as a world-class running event.
+With more than 2,000 Marines and Sailors supporting the organization of the event, runners have come to expect excellence in the execution of the event and tremendous on-course support, earning the MCM recognition as a world-class running event.

 What social media tags should runners use?